 “I’m glad to hear it,” Nerdanel said.
 “We were just speaking of Elrond, when you arrived Galadriel.
 Lalwen seems to think that he may appeal to get my horrible sons and my even more horrible husband returned to life at last, and might even be listened to.
 I was reluctantly admitting that in spite of everything, I would like them back.”

 Galadriel smiled, a long slow smile with a hint of mischief to it.
 “Elrond is very determined,” she said.
 “I wondered, from time to time, why he stayed so long in Middle-earth.
 He could have gone to Avallónë and his parents, after the fall of Thangorodrim, when we all thought evil was ended forever.
 He could have seen Elros in Númenor more easily from there than from Lindon.
 Or after Gil-galad fell, when there was peace at last, I wondered if he would go then, and take Celebrían with him into the West.
 He could have gone to meet Gil-galad, when he came back from Mandos, they were great friends, and there was no reason to expect then that Sauron would return in such power...
 Or when Celebrían was hurt.
 He could have sailed west then, left Imladris to Glorfindel or Elrohir and Elladan.
 Not that I was not grateful that Elrond stayed to fight, as the long years wore on, and our allies grew fewer and weaker!
 And of course he was in love with Imladris, and he wanted to help his brother’s children.
 But still, there seemed some small missing piece to the puzzle.
-Then he vanished one evening on the road to the sea, and reappeared with the scruffy apologetic cousin that he had never mentioned once in all those long years, announcing triumphantly that Maglor had a pardon, and I thought, oh yes!
+Then he vanished mysteriously when we reached the Havens at last, and reappeared with the scruffy apologetic cousin that he had never mentioned once in all those long years, announcing triumphantly that Maglor had a pardon, and I thought, oh yes!
 There it is!”

 Lalwen laughed.
 “I wish I’d seen your face,” she said candidly.
 She remembered that Galadriel had had some choice things to say about Fëanor and his sons on the way across the Grinding Ice.
 Presumably her opinion of them had not improved when they had sacked Doriath, where she had lived for so long with Celeborn.